crate/cratedb-guide/docs/integrate/airflow/getting-started.md

 Astronomer, set it via the UI, `Dockerfile`, or the `.env` file (generated during initialization).

-In this tutorial, we will set up the necessary environment variables via a `.env` file.
-To learn about alternative ways, please check the [Astronomer documentation](https://docs.astronomer.io/astro/environment-variables).
-The first variable we set is one for the CrateDB connection, as follows:
+In this guide, you will set up the necessary environment variables via a `.env` file.
+To learn about alternative ways, please check the [Astronomer Environment variables documentation].
+The first variable to define is one for the CrateDB connection, as follows:

 `AIRFLOW_CONN_CRATEDB_CONNECTION=postgresql://<user>:<password>@<host>/doc?sslmode=disable`